Log Files

 }Size-Based Rotation

 Triggered on the first write that would exceed maxSize.
-The active file is renamed with a timestamp suffix:
+The active file is renamed with a -YYYY_MM_DD_HH_MM_ss date suffix:

 ./logs/monitor.log